This chapter introduced basic ways of data transformation using the tools provided by the dplyr package.

 - combine multiple commands into pipes to answer questions and create new data tables.

-We only covered some essential dplyr commands.
-Take a look at the R Studio Cheat Sheet on data transformation to check which commands you are now familiar with and which others you can still discover in the future:
+This chapter only covered some essential tools provided by the dplyr package.
+Take a look at the Posit cheatsheets on data transformation to check which commands you are now familiar with and which others you can still discover in the future:

 Let’s test our knowledge and skills by completing the following exercises.